Sampaguitas/pdb_client/README.md

 # [PROJECT DATABASE (PDB)](https://pdb-client.herokuapp.com/)

-Van Leeuwen PDB is a Project Management Platform.
-It has been disign for the execution of large scale projects (LTA/CAPEX).
+Van Leeuwen PDB has been disign for the execution of large scale projects (LTA/CAPEX).

 ## External documents